 He and his wife, Carolyn, make their retirement home in Bloomington, Ind.
 He is a member of the Association for Education in Journalism and Mass Communication and continues an active interest in research and activities involving famed Kansas journalist William Allen White.

-EVE (O’BRIEN) BYRON (’87) is a Minnesota native who graduated from CU in 1987 with a bachelor’s degree in journalism.
-She has worked at newspapers in Colorado including in Glenwood Springs and Aspen; in Racine, Wis., and Winona, Minn.
-In 1993, she moved to Helena, Mont., where she currently is the special projects editor at the Independent Record but also covers natural resources along with an alphabet soup of state and federal agencies.
+EVE (O’BRIEN) BYRON (’87) is communications director at followthemoney.org., a Helena, Montana-based nonpartisan, nonprofit national institute on money in state politics that looks at who is funding elections in every state of the nation.
+The organization provides databases to academics, reporters and anyone else interested in the information regarding who is using money to potentially influence politics.
+Before joining followthemoney.org, Byron spent 30 years in newspapers, working in Glenwood Springs and Aspen, Colo.; in Racine, Wis., and Winona, Minn.
+In 1993, she moved to Helena, Mont., where she was most recently special projects editor at the Independent Record.
 She is an adjunct professor at Carroll College, where she team teaches “Writing for Media.”
 Byron also spent nine months in 1998-99 in Ann Arbor, Mich., as the Mike Wallace Investigative Fellow with the Knight/Wallace Fellowship Program.
 She is married to her longtime sweetheart; they have two children.